Krang: 1987 series

 Krang, as he appeared in the 1987 animated series Teenage Mutant Ninja Turtles.

-Prior to the start of the 1987 series, Krang was a reptilian creature in command of an army of Rock Soldiers under the leadership of General Traag, and took the completed station called the Technodrome, a powerful mobile battle fortress, and banished Von Drakus, who helped Krang build it, to Earth.
+Prior to the start of the 1987 series, Krang was a reptilian creature in command of an army of Rock Soldiers under the leadership of General Traag.
+He took command of the Technodrome, a powerful mobile battle fortress, and banished Von Drakus, who helped Krang build it, to Earth.
 When he was banished from Dimension X, Krang was stripped of his body and reduced to a brain-like form forced to use small android walkers or small platforms to move.
+His android bodies are equipped with a variety of weapons.

-While on Earth, Krang allied himself with the Shredder, who, along with his robotic Foot Soldier army, moved into the Technodrome.
-In exchange, the Shredder had to design and build a new body for Krang, a human-shaped exo-suit referred to as his "android body", which he eventually turns giant and uses to attack the turtles.
-Shredder lived up to his part of the bargain in the season 1 episode "Shredder & Splintered", in no small part because he was unable to deal with the Turtles and needed Krang's help.
-In the season 3 episode "Shredderville", the Turtles have a dream of a parallel world in which they never lived, and Shredder had no problem taking over the world; in that world, Shredder abandoned Krang after his conquest was complete, leaving him with no body and a heavily-damaged Technodrome.
+While on Earth, Krang allies with Shredder, who, along with his Foot Soldier army, moves into the Technodrome.
+In exchange, Shredder had to design and build a new body for Krang, a human-shaped exo-suit referred to as his "android body".